fabriziosalmi/proxmox-vm-autoscale/README.md

 ```

 ### 🔍 Check the Status
-To check the status of the service:
+To view the service status:

 ```bash
 sudo systemctl status vm_autoscale.service
 ```

 ### 📜 Logs
 Logs are saved to `/var/log/vm_autoscale.log`.
-You can monitor the logs in real time using:
+You can monitor the logs in real-time using:

 ```bash
 tail -f /var/log/vm_autoscale.log
 ```

-or using `journalctl`:
+Or by using `journalctl`:

 ```bash
 journalctl -u vm_autoscale.service -f